Album Review: “Artemis” by Lindsey Stirling

 Also drawing inspiration from comic book-style anime, which especially shows itself through her album artwork, “Artemis” is a musical adventure.
 Carrying themes of thrill and suspense, it will keep you on your toes.

-2 thoughts on “Album Review: “Artemis” by Lindsey Stirling
+2 responses to “Album Review: “Artemis” by Lindsey Stirling”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.